samerfouad/Blockchain-Car-auction-Network-fabric-SDK/README.md

 # Prerequisites
 1. NPM version >= 5.6.0
 2. Node version >= 8.10.0
-3. If you do not have an IBM Cloud account yet, you will need to create one [here](https://ibm.biz/BdjLxy).
+3. If we do not have an IBM Cloud account yet, we will need to create one [here](https://ibm.biz/BdjLxy).
-4. In your IBM Cloud account, create a Blockchain Starter Plan service on your IBM Cloud account.
+4. In our IBM Cloud account, we create a Blockchain Starter Plan service on your IBM Cloud account.
-Then, click on `Launch`, after your network is created.
+Then, click on `Launch`, after our network is created.

 # Steps

 ## Step 1.
 Clone the repo
-The first thing we need to do is clone the repo on your local computer.
+The first thing we need is clone the repo on your local computer.
 ```
 $ git clone https://github.com/fady-a-m-ibrahim/car-auction-network-fabric-node-sdk
 ```